Who hosts the annual Festival?

-To learn more about the importance of insects -- come and Meet Your Tiny Neighbors!
+To learn more about the importance of insects -- Come!
+Meet Your Tiny Neighbors!

-Parking is FREE in most garages.
+Parking is FREE in most garages on Sundays.
 Sixth St. Garage is closest.

 Second Street Garage is charging on weekends now.
 Click here for an interactive campus map.